blockai-unofficial/openpublish/README.md

   commonWallet: aliceWallet,
   commonBlockchain: commonBlockchain
 }, function(err, receipt) {
-  var registerData = receipt.data;
+  var registerData = receipt.data
-  var sha1 = registerData.sha1; // the SHA-1 that represents your media file
+  var sha1 = registerData.sha1 // the SHA-1 that represents your media file
-  var blockcastTx = receipt.blockcastTx;
+  var blockcastTx = receipt.blockcastTx
-  var txid = blockcastTx.txid; // the Bitcoin transaction where the first payload of the the data is embedded var transactionTotal = blockcastTx.transactionTotal; // the number of Bitcoin transactions in the data payload });
+  var txid = blockcastTx.txid // the Bitcoin transaction where the first payload of the the data is embedded var transactionTotal = blockcastTx.transactionTotal // the number of Bitcoin transactions in the data payload })
 ```

 ## Transfering ownership of digital assets